Skip to main content

 PeptidePrimary UseAdministrationCycle LengthKey Differentiator

-PT-141 (Bremelanotide)Sexual HealthInjection (as-needed)Ongoing as-neededOnly FDA-approved on-demand treatment working through CNS melanocortin/dopamine pathways rather than peripheral blood flow
+PT-141 (Bremelanotide)Sexual HealthInjection (as-needed)Ongoing as-neededThe only FDA-approved on-demand HSDD treatment that works centrally through melanocortin and dopamine pathways rather than peripheral blood flow

 Regulatory Status